mauricio-b-mossi/Notes/C++/Basics.md

 }
 ```

 Constructor declarations don't state a return type, and their name matches the class's name.
+The constructor
+is called automatically when a class is initialized.
+A user-defined types are ***always initialized*** by
+calling their constructor.
+This differs from primitive types which are not initialized if declared.
 ```cpp
 class Dog{
 //-- snip --